mystilleef/centerpad.nvim/README.md

 - written completely in `Lua`
 - designed with `Lazy` compatibility in mind
-- margins can't be modified
+- paddings can't be modified
-- margins can't be focused
+- paddings can't be focused

 ## Credits